RAF kinase

 The mitogen-activated protein kinase (MAPK) pathway.
 RAF-1 is between RAS and MEK just above the centre of the diagram.

 RAF kinases are a family of three serine/threonine-specific protein kinases that are related to retroviral oncogenes.
-The mouse sarcoma virus 3611 contains a RAF kinase-related oncogene that enhances fibrosarcoma induction.
+The mouse sarcoma virus 3611, a Gammaretrovirus, contains an RAF kinase-related oncogene that enhances fibrosarcoma induction.
 RAF is an acronym for Rapidly Accelerated Fibrosarcoma.

 RAF kinases participate in the RAS-RAF-MEK-ERK signal transduction cascade, also referred to as the mitogen-activated protein kinase (MAPK) cascade.
-Activation of RAF kinases requires interaction with RAS-GTPases.
+Activation of RAF kinases requires interaction with Ras GTPases.

 The three RAF kinase family members are: